 |Faculty and Staff||Self-quarantine in your residence.|

-Georgetown University students, faculty and staff will isolate if you have a confirmed positive COVID-19 test result or are otherwise symptomatic, under investigation for COVID-19, or diagnosed with COVID-19 by a health professional even if your test result is negative.
-Isolation is stricter than quarantine and is used to separate people who have tested positive or are sick with the virus from people who are not infected in order to curb the spread of the virus.
+Georgetown University students, faculty and staff will isolate if they receive a positive COVID-19 test result.
+Isolation is stricter than quarantine and is used to curb the spread of the virus by separating people who have tested positive or are sick with the virus from people who are not infected.

 |Students Living in the Georgetown, Burleith, or Foxhall Neighborhoods||Isolate in your off-campus residence.
 Undergraduate students living in the Neighborhoods may be offered the opportunity to isolate on campus.
 (The University will accommodate isolation requests, if possible, but we may not be able to accommodate all requests.)|